 3. Grow your plumbing business by leveraging your database and setting reminders.

 A great way to grow your plumbing business through referrals is by managing the customers you already have exceptionally well.
-The reality is, 80% of your work will come from 20% of your customers (it’s Pareto’s Law).
+The reality is, that 80% of your work will come from 20% of your customers (it’s Pareto’s Law).

 They’ll be the ones repeatedly booking and referring new business to you.
 So, if you manage them well, you can grow your company quickly and with far less effort than most other methods entail.